ganeti/ganeti/man/gnt-instance.rst

     Number of emulated CPU sockets.

 soundhw
-    Valid for the KVM hypervisor.
+    Valid for the KVM and XEN hypervisors.

     Comma separated list of emulated sounds cards, or "all" to enable all the available ones.